cdktf/cdktf-provider-googlebeta/docs/googleComputeSubnetwork.go.md

 The purpose of the resource.

+This field can be either 'PRIVATE_RFC_1918', 'INTERNAL_HTTPS_LOAD_BALANCER' or 'REGIONAL_MANAGED_PROXY'.
-A subnetwork with purpose set to INTERNAL_HTTPS_LOAD_BALANCER is a user-created subnetwork that is reserved for Internal HTTP(S) Load Balancing.
+A subnetwork with purpose set to 'INTERNAL_HTTPS_LOAD_BALANCER' is a user-created subnetwork that is reserved for Internal HTTP(S) Load Balancing.

-If set to INTERNAL_HTTPS_LOAD_BALANCER you must also set the 'role' field.
+A subnetwork in a given region with purpose set to 'REGIONAL_MANAGED_PROXY' is a proxy-only subnet and is shared between all the regional Envoy-based load balancers.
+If unspecified, the purpose defaults to 'PRIVATE_RFC_1918'.
+The enableFlowLogs field isn't supported with the purpose field set to 'INTERNAL_HTTPS_LOAD_BALANCER'.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_compute_subnetwork#purpose GoogleComputeSubnetwork#purpose}